This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large saute pan or stove top grill over medium, add 1-2 tablespoons olive oil and add the burger patties.
+• In a large sauté pan or stove top grill over medium heat, add 1-2 tablespoons olive oil.
+Once oil is hot, add the burger patties.
 Cook burgers 3-4 minutes on each side for small slider burgers or 5-6 minutes on each side for larger burgers.

 • Place all the sauce ingredients in a small bowl and stir to combine.

-• Place the burgers on buns and top with the yogurt-sumac sauce.
+• Place the burgers on buns and top with the yogurt-sumac sauce and additional toppings of choice.

 Did you make this recipe?Mention @Weelicious or tag #weelicious!